 According to Lawson, “Some medical disorders, particularly cardiac or respiratory issues, can masquerade as panic disorders because the physical sensation is similar.”

-Other illnesses that might be confused for panic attacks include mitral valve prolapse, hyperthyroidism, hypoglycemia, and even medication withdrawal.
-This makes it all the more important to check with your doctor if these symptoms keep recurring, as all the aforementioned conditions require proper medical diagnosis and supervision, and can even be fatal it left untreated.
+Other illnesses that might be confused with panic attacks include mitral valve prolapse, hyperthyroidism, hypoglycemia, and even medication withdrawal.
+This makes it all the more important to check with your doctor if these symptoms keep recurring, as all the aforementioned conditions require proper medical diagnosis and supervision, and can even be fatal if left untreated.

 And while many people think panic attacks are benign, research suggests the symptoms might not only feel like a heart attack—they could actually be linked to heart disease.
 In a piece for Harvard Health Publishing, psychiatrist Christopher Celano, MD, says that instances of panic and anxiety disorders are higher among those who have coronary heart disease and heart failure.
 Additionally, panic and anxiety disorders are also linked to other health issues including irritable bowel syndrome, chronic obstructive pulmonary disease or COPD, and asthma.

 When it comes to panic attacks, knowledge is power.

 While those who experience panic attacks may feel that relief is unachievable, sufferers should know that there is hope that their condition can improve or even be eliminated.
 Proper diagnosis and treatment can help an individual suffering from panic attacks manage their symptoms or even stop experiencing them entirely.

 If you suffer from panic attacks or are a caregiver for someone who does, seek advice from a doctor or mental health professional to learn techniques and tools that can help those who suffer from panic attacks and disorders live a healthier, happier life.